worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 Let's think about the requirements, and come up with some potential solutions.
 For autocomplete, we normally type in a few words, and then the computer or phone suggests the next likely few words.
 The question is basically: _Given an initial phrase, what are some likely next words?_

-Let's try create a solution from that problem statement.
+Let's try to create a solution from that problem statement.
 What if we make a list of initial phrases, mapped to a list of likely next words?
 Then, if we type in a phrase, we can look it up in our list and pick out a word that is likely to follow.
 If we represented it in a Javascript object, it could have a structure that looks something like this:

 ```
 {